OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Microsoft.Authentication/README.md

-# OrchardCore.Microsoft.Authenticatio
+# OrchardCore.Microsoft.Authentication

+This module configures Orchard to support Microsoft Account and/or Microsoft Azure AD accounts.

-## Facebook Module
+## Microsoft Account
-`OrchardCore.Facebook` provides the following features

-- Core Components
-- Facebook Login
+Authenticates users with their Microsoft Account.
+If the site allows to register new users, a local user is created and the Microsoft Account is linked.
+If a local user with the same email is found, then the external login is linked to that account, after authenticating.

+You should create an app in the [Application Registration Portal](https://apps.dev.microsoft.com) and add the web platform.

+Give a name for your App, create a secret that you will use it as AppSecret in Orchard, and allow the implicit flow.
+The default callback at Orchard is [tenant]/signin-microsoft or can be set as needed.

-Configuration can be set through the _Configuration -> Facebook_ settings menu in the admin dashboard.
+Configuration can be set through the _Microsoft Authentication -> Microsoft Account_ settings menu in the admin dashboard.

-## Core Components
-Registers the Facebook App with site.

 Available settings are:

-+ AppId: Facebook application id.
++ AppId: Application id in the Application Registration Portal.
-+ AppSecret: The application secret.
++ AppSecret: The application secret that will be used by Orchard.

-Both settings are available in the [facebook for developers application's](https://developers.facebook.com/apps) page, under Basic Settings.
++ CallbackPath: The request path within the application's base path where the user-agent will be returned.
+The middleware will process this request when it arrives.
+If no value is provided, setup Microsoft Account app to use the default path /signin-microsoft.

-## Facebook Login
+## AzureAD
-Authenticates users from Facebook.
+Authenticates users with their Microsoft Account.
-If the site allows to register new users, a local user is created and the Facebook login is linked.
+If the site allows to register new users, a local user is created and the AzureAD account is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

-The Facebook Login Product should be enabled in the [facebook for developers page](https://developers.facebook.com/apps) for web apps, and a valid OAuth redirect URI must be set.
+You can configure The AzureAD through the [Azure Portal](https://portal.azure.com) for your tenant.

+Create a Web app/API App registration.
+The default call back in Orchard is /signin-oidc

 Available settings are:
++ DisplayName: The display name of the provider.
++ AppId: Provide the Application ID from the properties of the above app
++ TenantId: Provide the Directory ID value from the Azure Active Directory properties
 + CallbackPath: The request path within the application's base path where the user-agent will be returned.
 The middleware will process this request when it arrives.
-If no value is provided, setup facebook app to use the default path /signin-facebook.
+If no value is provided, setup AzureAD app to use the default path /signin-oidc.

 *Users Registration*_
 + If you want to enable new users to register to the site through their Facebook login, the `OrchardCore.Users.Registration` feature must be enabled and setup accordingly.